 In light of our current economic climate – rising interest and inflation rates, sluggish economic growth and a decline in expendable income – it’s no wonder the rental market has become the more attractive option, whether voluntarily or not, when the economy is in such a poor state.

 Johannesburg in particular has marked a notable increase in demand for rental property.
 Generally speaking, the higher salaries and lower rentals typical of the City of Gold make renting a favourable and comfortable choice.
 Unfortunately for many buying has simply become unaffordable.
 South African consumers are grappling with the financial repercussions of high debt, low disposable income and impaired credit scores.
-These have a large impact on the outcome of a homeloan application and whether or not their bond is granted.
+These have a large impact on the outcome of a home loan application.

 There are also notable financial benefits to renting.

 Monthly rentals are only subject to increase once a year whereas bond repayments are at the mercy of interest rate hikes.
-Homeowners are particularly vulnerable to the current interest rate hiking cycle imposed by the SA Reserve Bank in an attempt to prevent any further rise in inflation, strengthening this point.
+Homeowners are made particularly vulnerable by the current rate hiking cycle imposed by the SA Reserve Bank in an attempt to prevent any further rise in inflation.

 Rentals are oftentimes considerably cheaper than the high costs involved in homeownership.
 The landlord is financially responsible for paying insurance, rates, taxes and levies on the property, and any maintenance or repairs costs.
 The tenant is liable for the fixed monthly rental amount and in most cases the water and lights, leaving them able to budget more efficiently with more exposable income to spend or save as they wish.
 Simply put, consumers prefer to have more readily available money after expenses are paid, especially considering the poor economy, to save or invest with that rainy day in mind.